plfa/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 The notation is chosen to allow us to lay out example reductions in an appealing way, as we will see in the next section.

+Recall that in Chapter (Equality)[Equality] we defined chains of equalities using `step-≡` with a syntax declaration to reverse the order of the arguments, here we similarly introduce `step—→` with a pattern declaration to reverse the order of the arguments.
+As before, this happens to allow Agda to perform type inference more efficiently.
+We will need some long chains of reductions below, so efficiency can be important.

 Alternatively, we might define reflexive and transitive closure directly as the smallest relation that includes `—→` and is reflexive